 Sarnia-Lambton is located in the Canadian province of Ontario in the geographical region known as Southwestern Ontario.
-The community is located on the Canada / United States border within approximately one hour drive of major cities like Windsor and London, Ontario as well as Detroit, Michigan and approximately three hours from the Greater Toronto Area.
+The community is located on the Canada / United States border within a one hour drive of major cities like Windsor and London, Ontario as well as Detroit, Michigan and three hours from the Greater Toronto Area.

 The community is located on the shores of Lake Huron, one of the Great Lakes; a source of ample fresh water which helps moderate temperatures year round.
 The largest of the 11 municipalities in Lambton County is the City of Sarnia.

 Sarnia-Lambton is directly connected to the State of Michigan via a number of border crossings, including the Blue Water Bridge.
+The area is also an official Foreign Trade Zone (FTZ) Point, which grows the area as a hub for international trade and investment and strengthens market access for existing businesses.

 Click here for an interactive map of our location.